swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 chgrp developers file.txt      # group ownership
 chown appuser:appgroup /data   # combined fix example
 ```
+The three are distinct and often confused: chmod changes what actions are permitted — read, write, execute — without touching who owns the file. chown changes the user owner, and can optionally set the group at the same time using the user:group syntax. chgrp changes only the group ownership, leaving the user owner untouched.

+A real incident this maps to is an app failing after a migration or restore with a permission denied error on its own config file — checking ls -l shows the file is owned by root, with permissions that only give root read access, while the app actually runs as a dedicated service account like appuser, which isn’t in that group and has no access at all.
+This is a common leftover from a deployment or migration script that ran as root and never set the correct ownership for the actual runtime user afterward.

+The fix is chown, ideally the combined user:group form to set both the owner and group correctly in one atomic operation rather than needing separate chown and chgrp calls.
+And in practice this usually isn’t just one file — it’s often an entire directory tree that got created with the wrong owner, so I’d use chown -R recursively, while being careful about exactly which path I’m applying it to, since running a recursive ownership change against the wrong directory is a very easy way to turn a contained fix into a much bigger outage.”

 ### 25. What is `umask`?
 Defines which permission bits are stripped from newly created files/directories.